Top 6 Indexing Options for Your Portfolio in 2025

 Disadvantages of Index Investing:

-• Generally an index fund won’t beat the market (although there have been exceptions!)
+- Generally an index fund won’t beat the market.

 There are quite a few reasons why index funds are a great investment choice, including the fact that they are low cost and offer great diversification, giving you great returns over time.
-Even the mighty Warren Buffet believes in index investing, so much so that he wagered, and won, $1 million dollars on a bet that an S&P 500 ETF would outperform an actively managed hedge fund over the span of 10 years.
+Even the mighty Warren Buffet believes in index investing, so much so that he wagered (and easily won) $1 million dollars on a bet that an S&P 500 ETF would outperform an actively managed hedge fund over the span of 10 years.

 How to Start Index Investing